twimmers/azure-docs/articles/active-directory/manage-apps/skip-out-of-scope-deletions.md

    ![GET job query](media/skip-out-of-scope-deletions/skip-03.png)

 Copy the Response into a text file.
 It will look like the JSON text shown below, with values highlighted in yellow specific to your deployment.
+Note, the response to the GET will not have a value for SkipOutOfScopeDeletions until it has been added.
 Add the lines highlighted in green to the end and update the Workday connection password highlighted in blue.

    ![GET job response](media/skip-out-of-scope-deletions/skip-04.png)